-If you don't have write permission for a directory, then you can't delete a file in the directory.
-If you have write access to the file you can update the data in the file.
+If a directory is owned by another user, then you cannot delete a file in the directory, even if you have write (w) access to the file, but you can update the data in the file.

 Conclusion

 To reinforce these concepts let's do some exercises.